-It may not always seem clear whether to apply for a FHA loan or Conventional loan.
+It may not always seem clear whether to apply for an FHA loan or a Conventional loan.
 The features of each mortgage loan may have an impact on your interest rate, the amount of your monthly payment and your overall cost of borrowing.

-On the other hand there are FHA loans which don't require good credit histories or such a large down payment.
+On the other hand, there are FHA loans that don’t require good credit histories or such a large down payment.
 FHA loans are available to everyone, not just first-time home buyers.
 If you’ve purchased a home before, you may qualify for FHA.